ad-kmt/java-multi-threading/notes/multi-threading-general/Multi_Threading_General_Concepts.md

 ## Deadlocks

 A deadlock is a situation in a multithreading environment where two or more threads are blocked forever, each waiting for the other to release a resource.
 Deadlocks are a common issue in concurrent programming and can lead to a complete standstill of an application.

+## Starvation

+Starvation is a problem in multithreaded environments where one or more threads are perpetually denied access to shared resources or the CPU, preventing them from making progress in their execution.

+## Preemption
+Preemption is a fundamental concept in multitasking and multithreading environments where multiple tasks or threads compete for CPU time.

+It refers to the ability of the operating system or a scheduler to interrupt the currently executing task or thread and switch the CPU's attention to another task or thread that requires immediate processing.